Miss Fisher's Murder Mysteries

-Miss Fisher's Murder Mysteries is an Australian detective television series.
+Miss Fisher's Murder Mysteries is an Australian detective comedy drama television series.
 It was first broadcast on ABC on 24 February 2012.
 It is based on author Kerry Greenwood's historical mystery novels, and it was created by Deb Cox and Fiona Eagger.
 The series revolves around the personal and professional life of Phryne Fisher (Essie Davis), a glamorous private detective in 1920s Melbourne.
 Three series have been broadcast, and a feature film titled Miss Fisher and the Crypt of Tears was released in February 2020.
 A television spin-off Ms Fisher's Modern Murder Mysteries was broadcast in 2019.
 Miss Fisher's Murder Mysteries has been aired in over 100 countries and territories.

 Plot and series

 Miss Fisher's Murder Mysteries revolves around the personal and professional life of Phryne Fisher (Essie Davis), a glamorous private detective in late 1920s Melbourne.
 In the first series, a running theme is the kidnapping and death of Phryne's younger sister Janey when they were children watching a circus, a crime that still haunts Phryne, who feels she should have done more to protect her sister.

 The first thirteen-part series was filmed over a six-month period in and around Melbourne from July 2011, and each episode had a budget of A$1 million.
 The drama has been bought by broadcasters in 120 countries and territories worldwide.
 A second series was commissioned in August 2012, and filming began in February 2013.
 The series began airing from 6 September 2013 and concluded with a Christmas special on 22 December 2013.
 A third series was commissioned in June 2014 and began airing on 8 May 2015.